Posts Tagged ‘Relationships’

 Are you carrying the mental load for your entire household?
 Do you find yourself remembering every appointment, meal, permission slip, and sock size-while also trying to hold down a job, be a good partner, and maybe even have five minutes to yourself?If that sounds familiar, you’re not alone.
 And if you’re a parent with ADHD,…

-Does it ever feel like everyone around you is doing more—more activities, more outings, more achievements—and you’re just trying to make it through the day without forgetting the laundry in the washer… again?
+Does it ever feel like everyone around you is doing more, more activities, more outings, more achievements, and you’re just trying to make it through the day without forgetting the laundry in the washer… again?
 You’re not alone.
-In our hyper-scheduled world, it’s easy to fall into the trap of believing you’re not doing enough.
-This is…
+Many parents with ADHD feel this pressure even more strongly, especially when the mental load of family…

-Read MoreLoving Someone with ADHD When You Don’t Have It — Navigating Parenting, Partnership, and the Unexpected
+Read MoreLoving Someone with ADHD When You Don’t Have It: Navigating Partnership and Parenting

 Read MoreSix ways to increase your emotional bank account